Ideal Weight Calculator

 How are my data stored and shared?

-Your entries are processed in your browser and are not sent to our servers.
-Recent runs can be kept in local storage on your device to fill the history list, and you can copy a shareable URL if you want to revisit the same settings later.
+The calculator processes entries in your browser and does not send them to our servers.
+Recent runs can stay in local storage on your device.
+You can also copy a shareable URL to reopen the same settings.

 Why do values sometimes change slightly when I switch units?